 - Keep it loose in your backpack – often this is sufficient.
 Perhaps use a few baggies, or if you have a backpack that has good sections and pockets (like the Ogio Metro Backpack that I use) you can designate one pocket to hold your Business Traveller’s First Aid Kit.

 - Store it in your hygiene bag – Another option is to simply store much of your business traveller’s first aid kit in your hygiene bag itself.
-You might things a little tight though, so you will need to experiment.
+You might find things a little tight though, so you will need to experiment so consider a separate one, like below.

 A few other important thoughts on the business traveller’s first aid kit